Skip to main content

 WebSocket Authentication

-The Trade and Metadata APIs both expose WebSocket endpoints (see Endpoints).
+The Trade API exposes WebSocket endpoints.
 They authenticate the same way as REST: developer endpoints are open without a key, and production endpoints take the API key as an x-api-key header on the upgrade request, not a URL query parameter.

 Security Best Practices